Charlesyyun/cn_charlesyyun.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Yun (Charles) YE is a research engineer at 2012 Lab of [Huawei Technologies Co., Ltd.](https://www.huawei.com/cn/), his research interests focus on AI-Driven Intelligent Traffic Systems, include virtual reality, computer vision, data mining, road safety, and simulation-based optimization.
-He received his Doctor's degree from The University of Hong Kong under the supervision of [Prof. S.C.
-Wong](https://www.civil.hku.hk/scwong/) in 2021.
-Prior to that, he received my Bachelor's degree from Zhejiang University in 2017 under the supervision of [Prof. Xiqun (Michael) Chen](https://person.zju.edu.cn/xiqun).
+Dr. Yun (Charles) YE is an Associate Professor in the Faculty of Maritime and Transportation, Ningbo University (NBU).
+Dr. YE received his B.E. and Ph.
+D. degree from Zhejiang University (ZJU) and the University of Hong Kong (HKU), in 2017 and 2021, respectively.
+During 2021-2023, he served as research engineer at Central Research Institute and Central Media Technology Institute, 2012 Lab, [Huawei Technologies Co., Ltd.](https://www.huawei.com/cn/).
+Prof. YE was an awardee of Zhejiang East Backbone Talent by Ningbo University, and Civil Centennial Future Scholars by the University of Hong Kong.

 # Mailing Address
 <address>
-  Central Media Technology Institute<br /> 2012 Lab, Huawei Techonologies Co., Ltd.<br /> Section B1, Huawei Industrial Base<br /> Bantian, Longgang District<br /> Shenzhen 518129, China
+  Faculty of Maritime and Transportation, Ningbo University (NBU) <br /> No. 818 Fenghua Rd., Jiangbei District <br /> Ningbo 315211, China
 </address>